pinbo/junli-blog/content/_index.md

 I am a plant scientist.
 I love hiking, jogging, and learning!
 I have learned a bunch of computer languages, such as R, Python, Perl, SQL, and Javascript.
 I got a lot of pleasure while learning new kinds of stuff and enjoy it more when I am using them in my research.

+I am currently an assistant professor in small grains genetics at Texas A&M AgriLife Research.
 I got my Ph.D. in Plant Science from the University of Idaho.
-I am currently an Assistant Project Scientist in Dr. Jorge Dubcovsky's lab at the University of California, Davis.
+I got my postdoc training in Dr. Jorge Dubcovsky's lab at the University of California, Davis.
 I have been working on wheat genetics and breedings for years.
 I would like to share my thoughts and experiences with you.

 Here are a few links about me: